Kbgjtn/jsc/README.md

 Benchmarks show predictable linear scaling with input size.
 The majority of runtime cost comes from Go’s `strconv.AppendFloat` implementation, which performs the heavy float‑to‑string conversion.
 The `numberNormalizer` adds a small overhead (~3–4%) to enforce RFC exponent formatting.
 While specialized algorithms like Ryu or Grisu3 can be faster, this approach is correct, stable, and maintainable.

+### Object Compliance and Performance

+#### Canonicalization Rules for Objects

+RFC 8785 requires that JSON objects (`map[string]any` in Go) be serialized in a **canonical form**:

+- **Lexicographic ordering of keys**
+  Keys must be sorted by Unicode code points.
+This is achieved by converting each key into UTF‑16 code units and comparing them during sort.

+- **UTF‑8 validation**
+  Keys must be valid UTF‑8.
+Invalid sequences trigger `ErrInvalidUTF8`.

+- **Stable formatting**
+  - Objects are enclosed in `{}`.
+  - Keys are quoted strings, followed by a colon `:`.
+  - Values are serialized in canonical form (numbers, strings, arrays, nested objects).
+  - Entries are separated by commas `,` with no extra whitespace.

+- **Error propagation**
+  If any key or value fails to encode (e.g., unsupported type, invalid UTF‑8, NaN/Inf), serialization aborts and returns the error.

+**Observations:**

+- Runtime grows roughly linearly with object size, dominated by sorting cost (`O(n log n)`).
+- Allocation count remains low (<50 even for 10M entries).
+- Memory usage scales with number of keys due to UTF‑16 buffers and key metadata.

+**Insights:**
+TLDR; Performance is dominated by key sorting, which is unavoidable under the specification.
+Memory and allocation counts remain modest, and runtime scales predictably with object size.

+- **UTF‑16 conversion (~6%)**
+  Each key is decoded into UTF‑16 code units for lexicographic comparison.

+- **Key collection (~9%)**
+  Building the UTF‑16 buffer and metadata (`kv` structs).

+- **Sorting (~45%)**
+  `sort.Slice` compares UTF‑16 slices to enforce canonical ordering.
+This is the dominant cost.

+- **Serialization (~20%)**
+  Keys are written with `appendString`, values with `Append`.
+Linear in number of entries.